FelixBrgm/42-minishell/readme.md

 	if (!env)

 //17.07.2022
-free file lists on each iteration
+free file lists on each iteration - should be fixed now

+//18.07.2022
+ft_free_split segfaults - should be fixed
+fix add_spaces - should be fizef